hoangducthien/quiz-sys/README.md

 ## Technologies and Tools
 1. BE:

-    Database: SQL/NoSQL => I choose SQL for better for data consistency, less complex in development time.
-(NoSQL is easier for scaling but need trade off between performance & storing redundant data, more complex in development)
+    Database: SQL/NoSQL => I choose NoSQL easier for scaling with large amount of generated data

     Cache: redis/memchace => I choose redis because more popular, more powerfull, more support